igorpejic/vim-black/README.md

 # black.vim

-This is an easily installable adaptation of `black.vim` integration of [Black](https://github.com/psf/black).
+This is an easy to install Vim plugin for  [Black](https://github.com/psf/black) code formatter.

 ## Install